kaifsiddiquei/GITBOOK/core-features/getting-started/connecting-your-wallet.md

 ---

-*Ready to explore DEXGO's communication features?
+*Ready to explore DecNect's communication features?
 Continue to the next section to learn about meetings and group calls.*